PanShahbazian/BCFA/README.md

-# BCFA - Blueprint File Analyzer
+# BCFA - Blueprint Custom Field Analyzer

-This is the BCFA (Blueprint File Analyzer) application for macOS designed by Pan Shahbazian (Lotus Labs).
+This is the BCFA (Blueprint Custom Field Analyzer) application for macOS designed by Pan Shahbazian (Lotus Labs).
 It is designed to analyze a set of blueprint files (in JSON format) and generate a report on all custom fields it locates, their occurrences (across the files and where they occur within the modules), and all (if any) shared custom fields.

 ## Installation